-Like most seniors, you may be comparing Medicare Advantage (or Part C) plans versus Medigap (Medicare Supplement) plans.
+Like most people looking at Medicare, you may be comparing Medicare Advantage (or Part C) plans versus Medigap (Medicare Supplement) plans.

 How do we compare Medicare Advantage plans to Medicare Supplement plans?